 When hives results from an allergy or sensitivity reaction, it can significantly affect the face, for example, by causing swelling in the lips.

 The swelling can become more widespread and affect the mouth, throat, and airways.
 In this case, the person may find it hard to breathe.
 This is an emergency, and the person needs urgent medical care.
 They are at risk of developing a life threatening condition called anaphylaxis.

 If the person has an autoinjector, start by helping them use it.
 Then, call 911, or the local emergency number, and stay with the person until help comes.
 If a specific object appears to have triggered the reaction, it may be helpful to take a sample to the hospital.

 Anaphylaxis is a severe allergic reaction that can affect the whole body.

 It can lead to serious breathing difficulties and a loss of consciousness.
-It can be fatal if not treated quickly.
-It is a medical emergency.
+It is a medical emergency and can be fatal if treatment is delayed.

-Immediate medical attention is needed if there is:
+Immediate medical attention is necessary if the person experiences: